Shmoopi/sudoexpert/content/post/tethering-app/index.md

 Within a week, even with the same name, icon, and functionality as my free application "iRandomizer", iRandomizer Numbers was accepted into the App Store.

-About a week after the release, the feature leaked onto a public forum.
-From there, the word spread like wildfire.

-A little over a week after the initial leak, a reporter called asking for a statement.
-I admitted that the app contained the feature and explained that I planned to let it stay up until Apple removed it.
-The story released later that evening and application sales took off.
+Less than a week after its release, the feature in question was leaked onto a public forum and quickly gained attention.
+A few days later, a reporter contacted me for a statement.
+I confirmed that the app contained the feature and stated that I planned to keep it available until Apple removed it.
+The story was published that evening and the app's sales soared.

 iRandomizer Numbers skyrocketed to the top #40 paid application spot, rapidly surpassing other top applications and finally getting to the #2 Paid position in the App Store.
 Downloads were up from 0 sales a day to 40, 100, and into the thousands.

 #### Removed from sale

-After **over 5,000 purchases in one day totaling over $20k**, iRandomizer Numbers was officially removed by Apple.
+After **over 5,000 purchases in one day, with sales totaling over $20k**, iRandomizer Numbers was officially removed from the App Store.

 #### Aftermath

 The following week, I received a phone call from a member of the App Store Review Team.

 The employee expressed extreme displeasure about the application.
-I was told, in no uncertain terms, that I would be lucky to keep my developer license and that additional app reviews would be given increased scrutiny.
-The reasons the application was pulled included:
+I was told, in no uncertain terms, that I would be lucky to retain my developer account and that additional app reviews would be more thorough.
+The application was removed from sale due to:

 * Excessive bandwidth usage
 * Hidden features